ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>In the past two years we doubled down on our investment in developer experience and performance — in every single release we’ve been…</blockquote>

 <h3>4.
-Top 5 Open-Source Projects for Developers in 2024 - <a href="https://medium.com/openalternative/top-5-open-source-projects-for-developers-in-2024-0eba45ab74ae" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google Made a GUI Package For Python! - <a href="https://medium.com/@preettheman/google-made-a-gui-package-for-python-e36047f4cf5e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `OpenAlternative`**
+✍️ **posted by `Manpreet Singh`**

-<blockquote>If you’re a developer looking to improve your productivity, check out some outstanding open-source projects I’ve found.
-They can enhance…</blockquote>
+<blockquote>Welcome back!
+Exciting news from Google: they’ve launched a new frontend framework for Python called MESOP, designed to revolutionize the…</blockquote>

 <h3>5.
 How To Build Your Own NAS Software (From Scratch) - <a href="https://medium.com/chifi-media/how-to-build-your-own-nas-software-from-scratch-b62579fbc93a" target="_blank" rel="noopener noreferrer">link</a></h3>